ovictorprata/css-diner-pt-BR/NOTES.md

 * Award stars when a level is completed without commas and using the indicated selector
   * This would be in addition to the checkmark we already do
-* selector: "plate:nth-of-type(2n+3)"
+* selector: "prato:nth-of-type(2n+3)"
-  * Make this level use apples instead of plates?
+  * Make this level use macas instead of pratos?
 Seems too big..
 * Riddle mode
   * Difficult selector problems
   * Add a new one every week